inet-framework/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 .. figure:: multiplenodesnetwork.png
    :width: 100%

-The playground size is 1000x500 meters.
+The scene size is 1000x500 meters.
 The network contains three ``AdhocHosts``.
 The ``source`` is configured to ping the ``destination``.
 The communication ranges are configured so that hosts can reach only the adjacent hosts.
 The center host is configured to